Phase One: The Getting Started INTENSIVE Workshop

 This workshop runs over a 3 day period about every 8-10 weeks.
 This INTENSIVE outpatient program makes confronting your sexual addiction possible while maintaining your personal responsibilities.

-This porn addiction counseling workshop is for adolescents and adults in Calgary and other parts of Alberta, struggling with pornography addiction and other sexual compulsive behaviors as well as their partners.
+This workshop is for individuals and their partners in Lethbridge, Calgary, Edmonton, and other parts of Alberta, who want to recover from pornography addiction and other sexually compulsive behaviours.

 The setting is confidential and safe.

 Each group member is screened prior to attending, and the group is closed to new participants once it has begun.
 Each group member is required to sign a confidentiality statement.
 The Getting Started Workshop is both educational and experiential in its scope.
 It provides a basic understanding of issues that influence unwanted behaviours; also, it offers tools to help you stop those behaviours and replace them with healthier ones.
 It empowers your recovery process and helps you strengthen your significant relationships.

 Even if you are already working with a therapist or attending a 12-step support group, you will find the Getting Started Workshop to be a tremendous resource.

 We strongly recommend that married couples begin this process of education together; however, the workshop is also geared for single adults or for individuals whose partners are unwilling to attend.

 Cost for LifeSTAR Phase 1 INTENSIVE: Getting Started is $675 per person or $1250 per couple.
 Price includes 4 workbooks, 3 booklets, and 18 hours of education.

 Phase Two: The Recovery Group